alairjunior/HalfKOS/examples/blink/README.md

 always at the same time, most probably there is an error and blink_error was invoked.

 In this example, both tasks are created before starting HalfKOS and they execute while the system is powered up.
-Since there is no idle time, the system never goes into low power mode.
+Since the tasks are asynchronous, the leds become out of sync after some time running.

-Toolchain used for this example:
+Toolchain used to test this example:

 1. [msp430-gcc](https://www.ti.com/tool/MSP430-GCC-OPENSOURCE)
 2. [mspdebug](https://dlbeer.co.nz/mspdebug/)